toolking/carddav2fb/README.md

 ## Features

   * download from any number of CardDAV servers
+  * read from any local *.vcf files (optional)
   * selection (include/exclude) by categories or groups (e.g. iCloud)
   * upload of contact pictures to display them on the FRITZ!Fon (handling see below)
-  * transfer of quick dial and vanity numbers (see wiki for handling details)
+  * automatically preserves quickDial and vanity attributes of phone numbers set in FRITZ!Box Web GUI.
+Works without config.
+(Hint: If you used the old way of configuring your CardDav server with X-FB-QUICKDIAL /X-FB-VANITY, then your old config is respected and this new automatic feature is skipped).
+  * automatically preserves internal numbers (e.g. if you use [Gruppenruf](https://avm.de/service/fritzbox/fritzbox-7490/wissensdatenbank/publication/show/1148_Interne-Rufgruppe-in-FRITZ-Box-einrichten-Gruppenruf/))
   * if more than nine phone numbers are included, the contact will be divided into a corresponding number of phonebook entries (any existing email addresses are assigned to the first set [there is no quantity limit!])
   * phone numbers are sorted by type.
 The order of the conversion values ('phoneTypes') determines the order in the phone book entry
   * the contact's UID of the CardDAV server is added to the phonebook entry (not visible in the FRITZ!
 Box GUI)
-  * automatically preserves QuickDial and Vanity attributes of phone numbers set in FRITZ!Box Web GUI.
-Works without config.
-(Hint: If you used the old way of configuring your CardDav server with X-FB-QUICKDIAL /X-FB-VANITY, then your old config is respected and this new automatic feature is skipped).
-  * generates an image with keypad and designated quickdial numbers, which can be uploaded to designated handhelds (see details below)
+  * generates an image with keypad and designated quickdial numbers (2-9), which can be uploaded to designated handhelds (see details below)

 ## Requirements

-  * PHP >7.0 (`apt-get install php php-curl php-mbstring php-xml`)
+  * PHP >7.1 (`apt-get install php php-curl php-mbstring php-xml`)
   * Composer (follow the installation guide at https://getcomposer.org/download/)

 ## Installation